 A critical aspect of every data security law is that organizations must minimize conflicts that create opportunities for theft and fraud.

-Sophisticated disposal vendors understand the independent verification is legally required.
+Sophisticated disposal vendors understand that independent, third-party verification (TPV) is legally required.

 Unethical recyclers encourage you to share your inventory for two reasons: